CiscoSecurity/sxo-05-security-workflows/docs/faqs.md

 **A**: See the [Response Workflows]({{ site.baseurl }}/workflows/response/) page.

 ### Q: How long are workflow execution logs kept?
 **A**: Workflow execution logs, also known as runs, are kept for 90 days.
+Note that we only keep a workflow run's full details for 30 days.
+After 30 days, only a summary of the workflow's execution will be available.

+### Q: Does SecureX orchestration have an API?
+**A**: No, SecureX orchestration does not have a publicly available API.
+However, if you want to run a workflow from an external system you can do so in one of two ways.
+The first is to use the SecureX [response API](https://visibility.amp.cisco.com/iroh/iroh-response/) to trigger a [response]({{ site.baseurl }}/workflows/response) workflow.
+The second is to use a [webhook]({{ site.baseurl }}/webhooks).